Q. What are the academic advantages of enrolling in

 lecture subjects in which you will attend lecture and complete problem

 sets.
 Terrascope is based on a different model for learning.
 We give you

 Besides the advantage of a systems-oriented approach to learning, Terrascope students enjoy a small, friendly academic community of faculty, staff, and students who enjoy learning in a way that transcends traditional disciplinary boundaries.
 You will develop close working relationships with several MIT faculty, upperclassmen, and alumni early in your freshman year.
-You will receive tutorial support for mainstream subjects, help with finding UROP projects, and encouragement to develop your ideas into practical solutions to complex problems.
+You will receive support adjusting to MIT, help with finding UROP projects, and encouragement to develop your ideas into practical solutions to complex problems.

 Q. How do I enroll in Terrascope?

-Go to the Terrascope application page for information on how to enroll in Terrascope for 2012-13.
+Apply when you submit your first year advising choice.
+Go to the Advising Application page for information on how to enroll in Terrascope for 2015-16.

 Q. Does Terrascope have its own facilities?

 A. Yes, we have our own 24-hour facilities: classroom/study space, lounge,